tristanlucas/deepblueailab/education.md

 ### Available Diploma

-**1. Computer Science Diploma**
+- Computer Science Diploma
-**2. Robotic Engineering Diploma**
+- Robotic Engineering Diploma
-**3. AI Engineering Diploma**
+- AI Engineering Diploma

-We are proud to have already trained many students from Korea, London, Singapore, and Thailand who have gone on to work as employees in IT and engineering, including robotics companies in other countries.
+> We are proud to have already trained many students from Korea, London, Singapore, and Thailand who have gone on to work as employees in IT and engineering, including robotics companies in other countries.
 Our students have a deep understanding of the latest tools and technologies in the field of AI and robotics and are equipped with the skills and knowledge they need to pursue successful careers in this exciting field.

 ## Diploma in Computer Science
 **Syllabus**